ksu-is/snake-game/projectroadmap.md

 -[X ] allow user to use choose color of snake

--[ ] allow user to play again after game is done
+-[X] allow user to play again after game is done

--[ ] create a displayable high score screen when asked to play again
+-[X] create a displayable high score

--[ ] make sure code works when run
+-[X] make sure code works when run